 Latest effort to stop the York Road crematorium – a zoning change?

-Councilman Mark Conway’s bill would prohibit new crematoriums from being operated near residential areas – and might just block a controversial one in a Baltimore neighborhood
+Councilman Mark Conway’s bill would prohibit new crematoriums from being operated near residential areas – and just might block a controversial one

 Above: Supporters join City Councilman Mark Conway as he introduces a zoning bill to tighten restrictions on crematoriums in Baltimore.
 From left, Lisa Polyak, Conway, Cindy Camp and Karen DeCamp.
 (Fern Shen)